nightroman/FarNet/FSharpFar/README.md

 < end of file, next (*( output )*) >
 ```

-Use `[F6]` in order to show the history of interactive input.
+Use `[F6]` in order to show the interactive history.
-The history keys:
+The history list keys:

 - `[Enter]` - append code to the interactive.
 - `[Del]`, `[CtrlR]` - tidy up the history.